PowerShell/platyPS/docs/New-ExternalHelpCab.md

 ### -ModuleMdPageFullPath
 The path and name of the Module Markdown file containing all of the metadata required to name the cab.
-See the top of the [New-Markdown -WithLandingPage](New-Markdown.md) output for a list of all required metadata.
+See the top of the [New-MarkdownHelp -WithLandingPage](New-MarkdownHelp.md) output for a list of all required metadata.

 ```yaml
 Type: String